jessicachakmlee/dbproject/README.md

     - if vehicles displayed have different types, it displays: Error in creating reservation.
 Please try again.
 - Cannot create reservation with only a customerPrimaryKey (phone number/drivers license)
     - i'm not sure which foreign key we need to use
+    - Make sure rid, dlicense, odometer, confNo are always integers when passing them into the post function

+Rent
+-Make sure rid, dlicense, odometer, confNo are always integers when passing them into the post function

 Display Table
 - Refresh page before displaying the table

+#### Database bugs
+Reservation
+- need to fix up keys so that they will work with gui inputs

 #### Required Features: